Baseboard Repair Handyman | Phoenix East Valley AZ

 Thermal Movement and Seasonal Gaps

-Desert heat cycles create stress that builders in Minnesota or Pennsylvania never have to account for.
-When the temperature swings 40 degrees in a single day, materials move.
-Wood expands in heat, contracts in cold.
-If the original baseboard installation didn't account for this movement — and most budget tract homes don't — gaps appear at corners and along runs.
-The fix isn't always "fill the gap."
-Sometimes you need to reset the baseboard, use flexible caulk instead of rigid filler, or accept that a tiny seasonal gap is normal and manage it with strategic caulking.
+Desert heat cycles create stress that builders in cooler regions don't face.
+Temperature swings of 40 degrees in a single day cause wood to expand and contract.
+Most budget tract homes didn't account for this movement, so gaps appear at corners and along runs.
+The fix depends on the root cause.
+Sometimes you reset the baseboard.
+Sometimes flexible caulk works better than rigid filler.
+Sometimes a tiny seasonal gap is normal and you just manage it.

 Water Intrusion and MDF Swelling

-MDF (medium-density fiberboard) baseboards are common because they're cheap and hold paint well.
-But they hate moisture.
-Even small amounts of water — from a refrigerator leak, a bathroom exhaust fan venting into the wall, or ground-level moisture — causes MDF to swell.
-Once it swells, it doesn't go back.
-You're looking at replacement, not repair.
-The trick is catching the source before it spreads to the next room.
+MDF baseboards are cheap and paint well, which is why builders love them.
+They hate moisture, though.
+A refrigerator leak, bathroom exhaust venting into the wall, or ground-level moisture causes MDF to swell permanently.
+Once it swells, it doesn't shrink back.
+You're replacing it, not repairing it.
+Finding the water source before it spreads matters more than the baseboard itself.

 Impact Damage in High-Traffic Areas